Kenneth-Macharia/FastFoodFast/README.md

         https://documenter.getpostman.com/view/5300721/Rztsom84

 ## The API Development Background
-The 'challenge_2-API_endpoints' branch host the initial development of the API and has instructions for manual testing on a local machine.
+The 'challenge_2-API_endpoints' branch hosts the initial development of the API and has instructions for manual testing on a local machine.